Getting Credit For Your Hard Work

 • Show “cite this” button on GitHub

-• Show CITATION.cff creation tool CFFINIT
+• Everyone use CITATION.cff creation tool CFFINIT to create a basic CITATION.cff

 • Maybe mention cffr::cff_validate()